 Mark J. Neuberger is of counsel and a litigation lawyer with Foley & Lardner LLP.
 His practice involves the representation of management in all areas of employment law, including general labor and employment guidance to clients.
 He regularly represents clients in the health care, hospitality, manufacturing and not-for-profit industries.
-He is a member of the firm’s Labor & Employment and Private Equity & Venture Capital Practices as well as the Health Care Industry Team and the Technology Industry Team.
+He is co-chair of the firm’s multidisciplinary Cannabis Industry team and is a member of the firm’s Labor & Employment and Private Equity & Venture Capital Practices as well as the Health Care Industry Team and the Technology Industry Team.
 Mark also serves on Foley’s national Pro Bono Legal Services Committee.

 Mark represents employers in employment litigation before administrative agencies, such as the Equal Employment Opportunity Commission and National Labor Relations Board, arbitration tribunals, as well as state and federal trial and appellate courts.
 He has extensive experience in negotiating collective bargaining agreements with unions.
 He also negotiates and drafts executive level employment agreements.
 He has litigated a wide variety of discrimination claims, whistleblower actions, wage payment and Fair Labor Standards Act cases.
 In addition, Mark drafts and litigates covenants not-to-compete and other employment-related restrictions.
 Mark also advises clients on a variety of business-related immigration issues, including audits of employers' compliance with immigration and labor regulations, preparation of employment-based immigrant visa petitions, preparation of investment and professional visas, and labor certifications.